Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

 Jake Watkins is a freelance writer from the UK.
-Previously a blogger for a content marketing agency, Jake has written for many leading businesses in the UK.
+Previously a blogger for a content marketing agency, he has written for many leading businesses in the UK.
 He prides himself on providing insightful information.
-In his spare time, Jake enjoys learning more about the intricacies of sport and hiking in the hills.
+In his spare time, Jake enjoys learning more about the intricacies of sports and hiking in the hills.
 You can follow him on Twitter.